stackbit-projects/marvelous-maple-b314f/content/pages/index.md

           We use our own money and don't take on outside investors.
-A faceless hedge fund, equity group, or board won't call the shots for us.
-          Without the red tape and Monday-morning quarterbacking, we are free to do what's right for the businesses we run.
+A faceless hedge fund, equity group, or board won't call the shots.
+Without red tape and Monday-morning quarterbacking, we are free to do what's right for our teams.
         actions: []
         image: /images/pitch-forest (Medium).jpg
         image_alt: Feature 2 placeholder image